DataDog/documentation/content/integrations/aws.md

 * `autoscaling:DescribePolicies`: List available policies (for autocompletion in events and monitors).
 * `autoscaling:DescribeTags`: Used to list tags for a given autoscaling group.
 This will add ASG custom tags on ASG CloudWatch metrics.
 * `autoscaling:DescribeScalingActivities`: Used to generate events when an ASG scales up or down.
-* `autoscaling:ExecutePolicy`: Execute one policy (scale up or down from a monitor or the events feed).
-Note: This is not included in the [installation Policy Document](#installation) and should only be included if you are using monitors or events to execute an autoscaling policy.
+* `autoscaling:ExecutePolicy`: Execute one policy (scale up or down from a monitor or the events feed). <br>This is not included in the [installation Policy Document](#installation) and should only be included if you are using monitors or events to execute an autoscaling policy.

 For more information on [Autoscaling policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_application-autoscaling.html), review the documentation on the AWS website.